vlaskz/portfolio/README.md

 # Portfolio

-#### This is a sample of my knowledge about Java API with Spring Boot.
+### This is a sample of my knowledge about Java API with Spring Boot.

 I'm using:
+ * Custom Exception Handling
  * Spring Validation
  * Spring Boot
  * Spring Data